|NLP ARTICLE MENU|

 |Read feedback on NLP hypnotherapy Gold Coast Qld|

-NLP Hypnotherapy Gold Coast Australia - stop drinking alcohol - beer, wine and spirits using NLP and Hypnotherapy - Quit drinking alcohol Gold Coast Qld...
-Neuro Linguistic Programming - online sessions available.
+Stop drinking alcohol - beer, wine and spirits using NLP and Hypnotherapy.
+Phone 07 5562 5718 to book a free 20 minute telephone consultation.
+Quit drinking alcohol Gold Coast Qld...
+Neuro Linguistic Programming, Hypnotherapy and Meditation - Drug and Alcohol rehab program Gold Coast, Robina - online sessions available.

 By Abby Eagle (2018)

 Fermented products, like beer, bread and kefired milk have been consumed for thousands of years.
 There was really nothing to discover – just an observation that grains, fruits and milk if left for a period of time will naturally ferment, and as a by product produce alcohol which created an altered state of consciousness.

 During Medieval Europe there were times when the water supply was polluted which meant boiling the water.
 Small beer of about 2% alcoholic content became an option for many people and Ale houses flourished.
 But as with any intoxicating substance excess alcohol consumption became a problem and at various periods throughout history governments tried prohibition but to no avail.
 This just created a market for bootleg liquor.